Toxic injury

-A toxic injury is a type of injury caused by toxin.
-Toxic injuries can cause teratogenic effects, respiratory effects, gastrointestinal effects, cardiovascular effects, hepatic effects, renal effects and neurological effects.
-They can also lead to various forms of cancer or learning disability.
-Effects can occur after acute (short-term) or chronic (long-term) exposure, depending on the toxicity of the substance.
+A toxic injury is a type of injury resulting from exposure to a toxin.
+Toxic injuries can manifest as teratogenic effects, respiratory effects, gastrointestinal effects, cardiovascular effects, hepatic effects, renal effects, neurological effects, or a combination thereof.
+They can also produce delayed effects, including various forms of cancer and learning disability.
+Effects can occur after acute (short-term) or chronic (long-term) exposure, depending on the toxicity, dose, and method of exposure.

-Those who have Multiple Chemical Sensitivity are at greater risk of toxic injury.
-In America, May is recognized as Multiple Chemical Sensitivity and Toxic Injury Awareness Month.